aws-samples/sample-aws-security-incident-response-integrations/.github/pull_request_template.md

 - [ ] I have performed a self-review of my code
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing tests pass locally with my changes
+- [ ] The code coverage difference report check has passed
 - [ ] Security considerations have been addressed

 ## New Integration Target Questions